 As mentioned, since I'm living on the edge of cold with my Katabatic Quilt, I'm taking my heavier Feathered Friends EOS Jacket.
 The EOS is still considered ultralight, but it is heavier than my Montbell Down jacket.
-I imagine I'll probably be sleeping in the EOS and the KORA Beanie on occasion, but hopefully only on OCCASION.
+I imagine I'll probably be sleeping in the EOS and the KORA Beanie on occasion, but hopefully not too often.

-My Marmot Precip Rain Jacket also doubles as my wind shell, and is why I always carry a rain jacket that is a little more durable.
-It is also a Men's jacket which gives me a little more room to layer.
+My Marmot Precip Rain Jacket also doubles as my wind shell and is why I always carry a rain jacket that is a little more durable.
+It is also a Men's jacket, which gives me a bit more room to layer.

-My Voormi Hoodie is my new favorite go everywhere shirt so it is now my permanent sleep shirt.
+My Voormi Hoodie is my new favorite to go everywhere shirt, so it is now my permanent sleep shirt.
 This hoodie is comfy and never smelly after a few days on the trail.

 Colorado Trail Gear List – Cooking/Food